liliulab/treemap/README.md

 ## Dependencies
 ````
-Rtools is required on Windows systems.
+Rtools is required for Windows systems.
 It can be installed by following instructions on https://cran.r-project.org/bin/windows/Rtools/

-TreeGuidedLasso is required, which is available on github.
-Installation via
+TreeGuidedLasso is required for all systems.
+It is available on github and shall be installed via
  devtools::install_github('liliulab/treemap')
 ````
 ## Install